afontainec/chinchay-docs/docs/models/customMethods.md

 ```

-Lets assume we what to add a method called `findByName`, where it will return all the entries where the name matches an input.
+Lets assume we what to add a method called `findByName`, where it will return all the entries where the name matches the given input.
 We can easily add it at such:

 ```javascript